esriedel/esriedel/README.md

 About Me

-I am currently an academic dean with a community and technical college in the Twin Cities of Minnesota.
+I am currently an academic administrator at a community and technical college returning to my professional roots in research.